kormax/apple-enhanced-contactless-polling/README.md

 - If a TCI is 3 bytes long, or it could have a variable length (such as for transit), this question arose after seeing an "Identity" frame;
 - If data part is actually considered a second TCI;
 - If terminal subtype has some special encoding rules;
-- What the unknown configuration byte bits are responsible for.
+- What the unknown configuration byte bits are responsible for (pairing? other flags?).

 If you have any findings or thoughts on this manner, feel free to discuss them in issues section.